sderose/zsh_argparse/docs/zerg_types.md

 The trailing `i` can be any of [iIjJ].
 A float with no imaginary part is also accepted.

-* `tensor` -- Tensor expects a string consisting of one or more floats, separated by spaces and/or parentheses.
-If parentheses are present they may or may not also be whitespace separated, but they must balance.
+* `tensor` -- A string consisting of one or more floats, separated by spaces and/or parentheses.
+If parentheses are present they may or may not also be space separated, but they must balance.
 Uniform cardinalities are only checked if the `is_tensor` `--shape` option is specified.
 For example, without `--shape` these all pass, but with `---shape "4 4"` the first one fails:

     ( (1 2 3 4) (5) (6 7) )
-    ( ( 1E-10 2 3 4) ( 5 6 7 -8 ) (9 10 11 12) )
+    ( ( 1E-10 2 3 4) ( 5 6 7 -8 ) (9 10 11 12) (13 14 15 +16.0) )
     ( ( 0.110001 0.1234567891011 0.235711131719 0.412454033 )
       ( 0.57721 0.6180338 0.91596 1.839 )
       ( 1.3247 1.20205 1.6180338 2.502 )
       ( 2.685 2.71828 3.14159 4.669 6.28318) )

 The outer parentheses may not be omitted.
-For example, "(1 2) (3 4)" does not satisfy shaped "2 2".
+For example, "(1 2) (3 4)" does not satisfy `--shape "2 2"`.

-If specified, `--shape` must have a value consisting of one or more space separated items, each of which must be a positive integer or "*" to indicate any size is acceptable for that dimension.
+If specified, `--shape` must have a value consisting of one or more space separated items, each of which must be a positive integer, or "*" to indicate any size is acceptable for that dimension.

 There is presently no provision for non-float tensor items (except the